Research Background: French Literature, Gender Studies and Textual Genetics

 More broadly, I have given papers and published articles on nineteenth, twentieth and twenty-first century literature.
 A complete list is available here.

-I am now currently undertaking research in the field of translation studies, thinking critically about my professional practice as an academic translator in which I mainly translate French social science and humanities research from French to English.
-Broadly speaking, I am interested in examining the specific features of translating in the academic field and the specific challenges encountered when engaging in this act of cultural mediation between two research cultures with very different epistemological traditions and therefore very different norms, assumptions, and values.
+I am now engaged in research in the field of translation studies, thinking critically about my professional practice as an academic translator in which I mainly translate French social science and humanities research from French to English.
+Broadly speaking, I am interested in examining the specific features of translating in the academic field and the specific challenges encountered when engaging in this act of mediation between two research cultures with very different epistemological traditions and therefore very different norms, assumptions, and values.
 I also wish to explore some of the consequences of the increasing use of English as an academic Lingua Franca.